NVIDIA/aistore/fuse/README.md

 ### Installation

-In order to install `aisfs` on your system, execute the following commands:
+To install `aisfs` on your system, execute the following commands:

 ```shell
 $ cd $GOPATH/src/github.com/NVIDIA/aistore